Read time: 5 minutes

 Breastfeeding for beginners

 Breastfeeding is undeniably best for your baby and completely natural for you both4.
 But like any new experience it can take a little time to master.
 So don’t be disappointed if you find things difficult at first.
 With the right technique and some practice, you’ll find that things soon get easier.
 With this in mind, we’ve put together some useful breastfeeding advice to make sure you’re on the right track.
 If you are having trouble you are not alone, so we also have advice for common breastfeeding problems.

 Being comfortable will help your baby feed as well as possible.
-So experiment with a few positions to see what’s best.
+So experiment with a few different breastfeeding positions to see what’s best.
 Remember your comfort too, and make sure you’ve got a drink to hand as it can be thirsty work!

 - Position yourself comfortably in a supportive chair or with cushions